Four of the best Australia vs France rugby matches

 The first half saw more duelling boots, with Australia going to the break 12 – 6 in front with all points coming from penalty goals.
 With 15 minutes to play, repeated advantage line success and quick ball movement from Gregan saw Ben Tune crash over out wide in a critical play.
 Owen Finegan rubbed in the salt with a try before the final whistle, sending out the Australians in a decisive win.

-This coming July, we will no doubt see another modern classic, when both sides set out to prove they are contenders for RWC 2023 in the Australian v France eToro Series!
+As a prelude to Rugby World Cup France 2023, we will no doubt see another modern classic.
+Both sides will set out to prove they are contenders for RWC 2023!

 Experience France and RWC 2023 in style and luxury sailing down the river Seine in our all inclusive, fully guide river cruise tour that culminates with you at the RWC Final!
 Spots are strictly limited!